giotto-ai/giotto-deep/docs/source/parallel.rst

    Orbit5k --- 2x V100

-On the second image, the behaviour is the same for the pipeline and non-parallel executions.
+On :numref:`benchmark-orbit5-2rtx3090`, the behaviour is the same for the pipeline and non-parallel executions.
 The FSDP executions differ, however.
 And the execution with FSDP Shard Grad Op tends to join the non-parallel line.
 This behaviour simply shows that, depending on the model and on the GPUs (available memory), different results are possible.